httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 via a TLS-terminating proxy, each side will separately compute and confirm the value of this setting.
 The setting is derived from a TLS exporter (see Section 7.5 of [I-D.ietf-tls-tls13] and {{?RFC5705}} for more details on exporters).
-Clients MAY use an early exporter during their 0-RTT flight, but MUST send an updated SETTINGS frame using a regular exporter after the TLS handshake completes.
+Clients MUST NOT use an early exporter during their 0-RTT flight, but MUST send an updated SETTINGS frame using a regular exporter after the TLS handshake completes.

 The exporter is constructed with the following input: